 When transmitted PUSCH is scheduled by DCI format 0_1 with CRC scrambled by C-RNTI, CS-RNTI, SP-CSI-RNTI or MCS-C-RNTI, or corresponding to a configured grant, or being a PUSCH for Type-2 random access procedure,

 - for a configured-grant based PUSCH transmission in RRC_INACTIVE state, the UE is provided with a set of DM-RS port(s) by sdt-DMRS-Ports.
+The DM-RS port for the PUSCH is determined by the mapping between SS/PBCH block(s) and a PUSCH occasion and the associated DM-RS resource as described in Clause 19.1 of [6, TS 38.213].

-The DM-RS port for the PUSCH is determined by the mapping between SS/PBCH block(s) and a PUSCH occasion and the associated DM-RS resource as described in Clause 19.1 of [6, TS 38.213]. - the UE may be configured with higher layer parameter dmrs-Type in DMRS-UplinkConfig, and the configured DM-RS configuration type is used for transmitting PUSCH in as defined in Clause 6.4.1.1 of [4, TS 38.211].
+- for a configured-grant based PUSCH transmission in NTN RACH-less handover or in RACH-less LTM cell switch, the UE is provided with a set of DM-RS port(s) by rrc-DMRS-Ports.
+The DM-RS port for the PUSCH is determined by the mapping between SS/PBCH block(s) and a PUSCH occasion and the associated DM-RS resource as described in Clause 22.1 or clause 21.1 of [6, TS 38.213], respectively.

+- the UE may be configured with higher layer parameter dmrs-Type in DMRS-UplinkConfig, and the configured DM-RS configuration type is used for transmitting PUSCH in as defined in Clause 6.4.1.1 of [4, TS 38.211].

 *** Unchanged parts are omitted ***